GainaTang/Melbourne-University-AES-MathWorks-NIH-Seizure-Prediction-4th-solution-/README.md

-American Epilepsy Society Seizure Prediction Challenge
+Melbourne-University-AES-MathWorks-NIH-Seizure-Prediction Challenge
 -------------------------------
 **Description**

-The code was written for the [American Epilepsy Society Seizure Prediction Challenge](https://www.kaggle.com/c/seizure-prediction).
+The code was written for the [Melbourne-University-AES-MathWorks-NIH-Seizure-Prediction Challenge](https://www.kaggle.com/c/melbourne-university-seizure-prediction).
 The software is written in Python.
 The standard numpy, scipy, scikit-learn and matplotlib packages are used extensively.

 **Dependency**
   * Python 2.7